 The Multi-Disciplinary Team (MDT) comprises of a group of clinical professionals with specific expertise in MND who work in a hospital and community setting.
 The IMNDA links in with these healthcare professionals but they are not employed by us.

-They include; Neurologist, Occupational Therapist (OT), Public Health Nurse (PHN), Social Worker, Physiotherapist, Speech & Language Therapist (SLT) Dietician, Counsellor and GP.
+They include; Neurologist, Occupational Therapist (OT), Public Health Nurse (PHN), Social Worker, Physiotherapist, Speech & Language Therapist (SLT), Dietician, Clinical Psychologist, Counsellor and GP.
 They work as an integrated unit and their aim is to provide flexible and rapid accessible care for people with MND, their families and carers.
 The type of multidisciplinary expertise required by people with MND will vary depending on the stage of the illness.
 They can help with difficulties with every day things such as personal care, climbing the stairs, mobility support etc.

 More information on the role of the Multi-Disciplinary Team can be obtained in the ‘Everyday Activities’ section in Your Personal Guide to Motor Neurone Disease